mcv-m1-project/Team4/week1/README.md

 Run Task4, at the end you will have all the average parameters for each kind of color space that we have worked in (RGB,HSB &LAB).

 Run Task5, converting an RGB image into normalized RGB removes the effect of any intensity variations.

+Task3_test and function"createValidationMasktest" are only for making the masks of the dataset test in order to upload them in the virtual server. they need to be inicialized in the directory where test is. ex:
+/desktop/test2016/ --> test is here